RiPLresearch/forecast-benchmarks/README.md

 If you would like to contribute to this repository by adding your own benchmarking algorithm or making changes to the existing codebase, please contact Rachel Stirling (rachel.stirling@unimelb.edu.au) or Pip Karoly (karolyp@unimelb.edu.au).
 You can also open an issue or pull request for any bug reports or feature suggestions (request Rachel and Pip as reviewers).

 # Referencing this work
-If you use this software, please cite it as below.
+If you use this software, please cite it as below:

-Stirling RE, Brinkmann BH, Freestone DR, Karoly PJ.
-Tracking seizure cycles beats a prospective moving average: Commentary on "Rigorous evaluation of five e-diary alone seizure forecasting tools".
-Epilepsia.
-2025 doi: 10.1002/epi.70084 https://pubmed.ncbi.nlm.nih.gov/41474376/
+Stirling RE, Brinkmann BH, Freestone DR, Karoly PJ (2025) Tracking seizure cycles beats a prospective moving average: Commentary on "Rigorous evaluation of five e-diary alone seizure forecasting tools". _Epilepsia_. doi: 10.1002/epi.70084 https://pubmed.ncbi.nlm.nih.gov/41474376/